carllapierre/spotify-mcp/README.md

 # SpotifyMCP MCP Server

-Context Protocol Server for Spotify

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:
+This is a TypeScript-based MCP server for Spotify.

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes

 ## Features

-### Resources
-- List and access notes via `note://` URIs
-- Each note has a title, content and metadata
-- Plain text mime type for simple content access

 ### Tools
-- `create_note` - Create new text notes
+- `create_playlist` - Create a new Spotify playlist.
-  - Takes title and content as required parameters
+  - Takes name, description, tracks, and public status as parameters.
-  - Stores note in server state
+  - Returns the URI of the created playlist.

 ### Prompts
-- `summarize_notes` - Generate a summary of all stored notes
-  - Includes all note contents as embedded resources
-  - Returns structured prompt for LLM summarization
+- `search_songs` - Search for songs on Spotify.
+  - Takes a search query and an optional limit for results.

 ## Development